vegito2002/RepetitionFreeGrouping/README.md

 It is highly likely that such a problem can be addressed more easily by little languages like CNF or ZIMPL.
 Still, this is a worthy Java practice.

+Note that this solution is not exhaustive.
+This is problem has already been generalized as a classic math problem known as __social golfer problem__ and has been known as unsolvable in general sense.
+A discovered solution for dividing 32 people into 8 groups is [A 10 Days Solution to the Social Golfer Problem](http://www.mathpuzzle.com/MAA/54-Golf%20Tournaments/socgolf1.pdf)